replit/kaboom/doc/comp.md

 }
 ```

 Components are just plain functions that returns an object.
 The return object will contain all the exposed states, methods, and event hooks of the component.
-In this case, the `lifespan()` component returns and `id`, which is a string which serves as an unique identification of the comp.
+In this case, the `lifespan()` component returns an `id`, which is a string which serves as an unique identification of the comp.
 There's also an `update()`, which is an event hook that'll run every frame.
 All `this` inside the component functions refer to the game obj it's attached to.

 All special fields:
 ```js